Search results 0

 Contact:

-The Swedish Club was founded in 1872.
-It is a leading mutual marine insurance company, owned and controlled by its members.
-The Club writes Protection & Indemnity, Freight Demurrage & Defence, Hull & Machinery, War Risks, Loss of Hire, and any additional insurances required by shipowners.
-The head office is located in Göteborg, Sweden, and branch offices are located in Piraeus, Hong Kong and Tokyo.
+The Swedish Club was founded in 1872 and is today a leading mutual marine insurance company, owned and controlled by its members.
+The Club writes Protection & Indemnity, Freight Demurrage & Defence, Hull & Machinery, Hull Interests, Loss of Hire, War Risks, and any additional insurances required by shipowners or charterers.
+The head office is located in Gothenburg, Sweden, and branch offices are located in Piraeus, Hong Kong and Tokyo.
+More information about the Club is available at: www.swedishclub.com